poli-git/ZeroKnowledge_home_challenge/deployment-guide.md

 2. Publish a new state

-    > NOTE: Currently only a local wallet, provided by the `ETH_WALLET_PRIVATE_KEY` env var is implemented in the example publisher app.
+    > NOTE: Currently only a local wallet, provided by the `ETH_WALLET_PRIVATE_KEY` env var is implemented in the publisher app.
     > Please see https://github.com/risc0/risc0-foundry-template/issues/121 for more details.

     ```bash